aewindle110/DroneWQ/paper.md

 `mobley_rho_method()`
 <br/>
 Tabulated ρ values have been derived from numerical simulations with modelled sea surfaces, Cox and Munk wave states (wind), and viewing geometries [@mobley_1999].
 Mobley (1999) provides the recommendation of collecting radiance measurements at viewing directions of θ = 40° from nadir and ɸ = 135° from the sun to minimize the effects of sun glint and nonuniform sky radiance with a ⍴ value of 0.028 for wind speeds less than 5 m/s.
-These suggested viewing geometries and ⍴ value have been used to estimate and remove L<sub>SR</sub> in many remote sensing studies. *This method should only be used if using a drone sensor that is angled 30-40° from nadir throughout the flight and if wind speed is less than 5 m/s.*
+These suggested viewing geometries and ⍴ value have been used to estimate and remove L<sub>SR</sub> in many remote sensing studies. *This method should only be used if using a UAS sensor that is angled 30-40° from nadir throughout the flight and if wind speed is less than 5 m/s.*

 `hedley_method()`
 <br/>